-- There is no suitable employment available. - The worker would benefit from training and has the capabilities to successfully complete the training. - There is a reasonable expectation of employment following training completion. - Approved training is reasonably available within the worker's commuting area. - The worker is qualified to start and complete training successfully considering the worker's overall financial resources.
+- There is no suitable employment available now or in the foreseeable future. - The worker would benefit from training and has the capabilities to successfully complete the training. - There is a reasonable expectation of employment following training completion. - Approved training is reasonably available within the worker's commuting area. - The worker is qualified to start and complete training successfully considering the worker's overall financial resources.